If you suffer from chronic pain, you’ve probably tried all kinds of treatment options. But have you considered mindful meditation?

 See 11 Chronic Pain Control Techniques

-- Minimal meditation substantially reduces pain
+- Minimal meditation quickly and substantially reduces pain

 - Meditation produces lasting results